Rahma260/restaurant-system/README.md

 * Browse the menu and click on any dish to view details.
 * Use filters to view specific dishes.
-* Add items to the cart.
+* Add items to the cart and wishlist.
+* Make orders with tracking order status.
 * Interact with UI elements and hover animations for a smooth experience.

 ---